ardaergin/VBL/markdown_files/add-researchers.md

-# Adding Researchers to Your Study
+# Adding researchers to your study

 Here you select your name as a researcher, and add your co-authors if there are any.